 It is not known whether Diovan is excreted in human milk.
 Diovan was excreted in the milk of lactating rats; however, animal breast milk drug levels may not accurately reflect human breast milk levels.
 Because many drugs are excreted into human milk and because of the potential for adverse reactions in nursing infants from Diovan, a decision should be made whether to discontinue nursing or discontinue the drug, taking into account the importance of the drug to the mother.

 The antihypertensive effects of Diovan have been evaluated in two randomized, double-blind clinical studies in pediatric patients from 1-5 and 6-16 years of age [see Clinical Studies (14.1)].
-The pharmacokinetics of Diovan have been evaluated in pediatric patients 1 to 16 years of age [see Pharmacokinetics, Special Populations, Pediatric (12.3)].
-Diovan was generally well tolerated in children 6-16 years and the adverse experience profile was similar to that described for adults.
+The pharmacokinetics of Diovan have been evaluated in pediatric patients 1 to 16 years of age [see Clinical Pharmacology (12.3)].
+Diovan was generally well tolerated in children 6 to 16 years and the adverse experience profile was similar to that described for adults.

 In children and adolescents with hypertension where underlying renal abnormalities may be more common, renal function and serum potassium should be closely monitored as clinically indicated.

-Diovan is not recommended for pediatric patients under 6 years of age due to safety findings for which a relationship to treatment could not be excluded [see Adverse Reactions, Pediatric Hypertension (6.1)].
+Diovan is not recommended for pediatric patients under 6 years of age due to safety findings for which a relationship to treatment could not be excluded [see Adverse Reactions (6.1)].